-The goal of the Vineland Transitional Rotating Internship is to mold well-rounded physicians who are competent in patient care and who can function in today’s health care arena.
+The goal of the Vineland Transitional Year is to mold well-rounded physicians who are competent in patient care and who can function in today’s health care arena.

 As residents assume increasing responsibility for patient care, this program will give them ample opportunity to develop the skills needed for any subsequent residency program.

 This fully accredited one-year academic program offers the rewards of a community-based atmosphere in an academic environment, a dynamic and patient-centered care model, and an emphasis on preventive health care.
 As a high reliability organization (HRO), Inspira is dedicated to the safety of all patients, providers and staff members.

 The Transitional Year curriculum provides core internship rotations while also allowing flexibility according to an individual resident’s unique needs and interests.

 - Emergency Medicine

 - General Surgery

 - Night Float

 Externships are open to all osteopathic students.
 Responsibilities include: